ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 ## Conclusions

-During this guide we've introduced the concept of a pre-mortem and several practical formats of pre-mortem and risk management techniques you can share with your colleagues.
+During this guide we've introduced the concept of a pre-mortem and several practical formats of pre-mortem and risk analysis techniques you can share with your colleagues.
 You will have also gained an insight into some of the challenges of risk management in the context of agile software delivery.

 Armed with this new knowledge you can empower your team to discuss risks in a way that is relevant to your project context and which is accessible to a wide range of roles.